 The magnetic field lines around a straight conductor carrying current are concentric circles on planes perpendicular to the direction of current.

-The magnetic field lines around a circular current carrying coil are as shown in the figure below.
-Every point on the wire carrying current would give rise to the magnetic field appearing as straight lines at the center of the loop.
+The magnetic field lines around a circular current-carrying coil are as shown in the figure below.
+Every point on the wire carrying current would give rise to the magnetic field appearing as straight lines at the centre of the loop.

 (a) A solenoid is a long cylindrical coil containing a large number of closely spaced turns of insulated copper wire.

 If a core of ferromagnetic material, such as soft iron, is placed inside a solenoid, the magnetic field strength inside the solenoid is greatly increased.
 Because of the permeability of the iron, the field lines within the solenoid crowd into the iron core.
 This has two effects.
-First, the crowding concentrates the field lines due the solenoid; the closer together the field lines, stronger is the field.
+First, the crowding concentrates the field lines due to the solenoid; the closer together the field lines, the stronger the field.
 Second, the field lines from the solenoid induce a magnetism inside the iron core, so that the ferromagnetic material becomes a magnet whose field supplements the field of the solenoid.
-Electromagnets are widely used as components of electrical devices such as motors, generator, electric bell etc.
+Electromagnets are widely used as components of electrical devices such as motors, generators, electric bells, etc.

 When a current-carrying conductor is placed in a magnetic field, it experiences a force.
 This is the principle behind electric motors and many other electromagnetic devices.